 Supervision.
-A student may use laboratory facilities in the Department ONLY under the direct supervision of one of the members of staff, who should be present in person.
+A student may use laboratory facilities in the Department ONLY under the direct supervision of one of the members of staff.
 Any lone working must be approved by the Lab Manager.

 Independent Project Work must be approved beforehand by the member of academic staff responsible for the appropriate course.